.png)

 -Reef Akua, The Muse

-Although, ‘plan’ was very generous terminology.
+Although, ‘plan’ seemed to be a very generous use of terminology.
 Locke had been pretty cryptic in his details.
 He just said we could meet with Louis after my shift to sort it all out.
-I should have known, these two were known for both their imagination and matchmaking.
+I should have known these two were up to no good.
+They were known for their imagination and matchmaking.
 Well, at least where Locke was concerned.
 He had such a good heart, but his hair-brained ideas didn’t always execute well.

-With thoughts of his disastrous matchmaking bouncing around my brain, my shift became an utter disaster.
+Since I was too busy wondering about his disastrous matchmaking, my shift became an utter disaster.
 I couldn’t focus on anything except for the beautiful Hawaiian woman of my dreams, and from my romance pages, too.
 And from what I had seen, time had been extremely kind to her.
-An undeniable elegance and grace emanated from her.
+Luna emanated an undeniable elegance and grace.
 She was like a classic movie star with a tropical twist.

 Gone was the young girl who used to race down to the beach for sand castle competitions and who started mud fights in the streams.
-In her place was a classy, sophisticated woman.
-One who seemed exhausted from having to be “on” all the time.
-My mind flashed back to humid Hawaiian days from long ago, filled with fond memories of her.
-And a contagious grin appeared on my face.
+Before me stood a sophisticated woman.
+My mind instantly flashed back to humid Hawaiian days from long ago, filled with memories of her.
+A contagious grin spread across my face at the thought.

 Finally, Nalu took mercy on me.
 “Reef, I’ll cover the rest of your shift.”
 She eyed a Bloody Mary that didn’t have any “blood” in it.
-I guess she realized something was off and we wouldn’t be making any tips this way.
-Or maybe she thought I was rushing to get through my shift.
+I guess she realized something was off and we wouldn’t make any tips this way.
+Or maybe she thought I was just rushing to get through my shift.

 “No, I don’t want to leave you alone.”
 I reassured Nalu as I eyed Locke.

-“Yeah, because we have such a rush,” Nalu said, looking around.
-“And because you’ve been so helpful,” she smirked.
-I blanched.
+“Yeah, because we have such a rush,” Nalu said sarcastically, looking around.
+“And because you’ve been so helpful,” she smirked, and I blanched.
 My distractions had led to an array of wrong cocktail mixes tonight.
 Nalu continued, “It’s fine, Reef, go on.
 I think the patrons would really appreciate it, too.”

 I thanked her and handed over my apron.
-Nalu curiously glanced my way when Locke led me out of the bar with his hand firmly grasped on my shoulder.
-Even Houdini would test his limits trying to get out of Locke’s grasp.
+Nalu glanced my way with a raised brow when Locke led me out of the bar with his hand firmly grasped on my shoulder.
+Even Houdini would test his limits trying to get out of Locke’s hold.

 “Locke, I have a car,” I said as he pointed towards his Jeep.
 This would be the one time I didn’t want him to be a man of few words.
 But as he led the way, I just shrugged, knowing it was pointless to argue with him.

 Taking the path of least resistance, or the one without a Thor-sized-obstacle, I got in his car.
-My mind whirled around my impromptu decision.
+My mind whirled at my impromptu decision.
 Only an idiot would do such a thing in my position.
-It was like putting an amateur in the ring with Sugar Ray.
-I winced as I rubbed my chest over my heart, still feeling the sting from last time.
+It was like putting an amateur in the ring with John Cena.
+I winced as I rubbed my chest where my heart rested, still feeling the sting from the last round.
 Wounds that hadn’t healed, and probably never would.

 Locke was driving the winding roads at his usual breakneck speed.
 But the evening air felt soothing as it whipped around us.
 The celestial charm of the night sky called to me, the moon reminding me of my first love.

 It didn’t take many hairpin curves for me to realize that this wasn’t the way to Louis’ house.
-A screeching kettle sounded in my brain.
+A screeching kettle sound went off in my brain.
 It coincided nicely with my head popping out of the sunroof just as Locke took a bump too quickly.

-“Locke, seriously, when are you going to start driving more like a regular islander?
+“Locke, seriously, when are you going to drive more like a regular islander?
 You know, drive on relaxed island time?
 It’s not like I’ll jump out of the Jeep to escape if you slow down.
 There’s a reason I don’t write thrillers.”

 Locke began laughing.
 “Yeah, you aren’t naturally inclined to be adventurous.
 I could go five miles per hour and that still wouldn’t happen.
 You can cross ‘stunt man’ off your career list.”